 Follows the format recommended by the American Red Cross for basic canoeing.
 Introduces the history of canoeing, basic safety skills, strokes and terminology.
 A day-long canoeing trip is part of the program.
-Offered alternate years. (one semester hour.)
+Offered alternate years.
+(0.25 credit.)

 PE 137 Self-Defense